 EIFS: Discovery of System Problems

 The problem with barrier-type EIFS cladding is that the systems rely entirely on their outside surface to prevent water penetration and moisture intrusion.
-Barrier EIFS does not have internal drainage provision, and therefore requires excellent design and workmanship to produce a weather-tight and long-lasting system.
-Throughout the United States, a significant percentage of homes clad with barrier-type EIFS began experiencing problems with water penetration and moisture intrusion, primarily around windows, doors, and roof-to-sidewall intersections.
-The retention of moisture in these systems for an extended period of time will invariably lead to damage that frequently goes undetected for an extended period of time.
-In many homes clad with barrier EIFS, water that has entered behind cladding does not evaporate, or “escape,” quickly enough to allow structural members to dry out.
-The moisture content and temperature inside the wall cavities of these homes often promotes rapid growth of wood destroying fungus, leading to deterioration or rot of the sheathing/substrate.
-Depending on the size of the home, EIFS repairs can range from tens of thousands to over $100K.
+Barrier EIFS have not internal drainage provision, and therefore require excellent design and workmanship to produce a weather-tight and long-lasting system.
+Throughout the United States, a significant percentage of homes clad with barrier-type EIFS are experiencing problems with water penetration and moisture intrusion, primarily around windows, doors, and roof-to-sidewall intersections where kick-out flashing is necessary.
+The retention of moisture in these systems for an extended period of time invariably leads to damage that frequently goes undetected for an extended period of time.
+In many homes clad with barrier EIFS, water that enters behind cladding does not evaporate, or “escape,” quickly enough to allow structural members to dry out.
+The moisture content and temperature inside the wall cavities of these homes often promote rapid growth of wood destroying fungus, leading to deterioration or rot of the sheathing/substrate.
+Depending on the size of the home, EIFS repairs can range from tens of thousands to over one hundred thousand dollars.